suyashcjoshi/My-Magical-Pet-AndroidDevChallenge/README.md

 1. Media Pipe (TensorFlow Lite) by Google to build Android Model for Hand Tracking that will be used to interact with the Pet : https://github.com/suyashjoshi/mediapipe

 2. ARCore (Android SDK & Sceneform) : AR is the main User Experience and I will be leveraing AR Core Android SDK and SceneForm fraemwork to create AR Experience for this app https://developers.google.com/ar/develop/java/quickstart

+	- 3D Model of the Dog from Google Poly : https://poly.google.com/view/0IuRrFSlk5D

 3. Audio & Speech Recogniton : Audio is a big driver in order to create immersive experiences, the visual creates will not only produce sound but users will also be able to speak to them using natural langauge.
 I will be leveraging this project to train the model and use Speech Recognition https://github.com/tensorflow/examples/tree/master/lite/examples/speech_commands/android